Sabrent Rocket 4 review: An affordable PCIe 4.0 SSD with real-world skills

 Design and specs

-There are also $90/500GB and $150/1TB models available.
+There are also US$90 (AU$129.99)/500GB and US$150(AU$229.99)/1TB models available.
 Nicely, there's a 1800TBW (TeraBytes Written) per 1TB of capacity rating which is quite a bit more than with most drives.
 The warranty is five years, assuming you don't overshoot the TBW rating which few (if any users) will ever do.

 Performance